Theveetha/Python_Titanic_EDA/README.md

 # Python_Titanic_EDA
-Titanic dataset EDA Case Study
+This Project is created to do a basic EDA Case Study in the Titanic data.